 Short Bio & Research Activity

 Francesco Trebbi I am the Bernard T. Rocca Jr. Chair and Professor at the University of California, Berkeley Haas School of Business.
-I am also a Research Associate at the National Bureau of Economic Research (NBER), where I co-direct the NBER Political Economy Program, and a Research Fellow of the Centre for Economic Policy Research (CEPR).
-I am currently a Co-Editor at Econometrica.
+I am also a Research Associate at the National Bureau of Economic Research, where I co-direct the NBER Political Economy Program.
+I am a Fellow of the Centre for Economic Policy Research and of CESifo.

-Before joining UC Berkeley, I was Canada Research Chair and Professor of Economics at the University of British Columbia Vancouver School of Economics and Assistant Professor of Economics at the University of Chicago Booth School of Business.
-I received my PhD in Economics from Harvard University in 2006.
+Before joining UC Berkeley, I was a faculty member at the University of British Columbia and at the University of Chicago.
+I received my PhD in Economics from Harvard University.

 My teaching interests are in Political Economy, Applied Econometrics, Macroeconomics, and Data Science.